 Still not sure what type of infection you might be dealing with?
 These examples of common fungal infections could help.

 A lot of fungal skin infections eventually get better if you use some OTC antifungal treatments.
-But some fungal infections are more difficult to get rid of than others.
+But some fungal infections are more difficult to manage than others.
 (Looking at you, toenail fungus.)

 If your at-home treatment seems to be making the infection worse, stop using it immediately and get professional help.

-It’s also not worth risking a worsening infection if you have an underlying condition that weakens your immune system or if you have diabetes.
+It’s also not worth the risk of a progressing infection if you have an underlying condition that weakens your immune system or if you have diabetes.

 There are a few ways to lower your risk of getting a fungal infection.
 Just remember that some risk factors might be out of your control (like a weakened immune system).